 Lokalise supports more than 400 languages along with their language codes and plural forms.
 To view all currently supported languages, you can use our APIv2 and make an HTTP GET request to the List system languages endpoint.
-Also, you can find a list of all currently supported locales in this dump file.
+Also, you can find a list of all currently supported locales in this CSV file.

 However, you may tweak these default settings further as needed, and even create new languages with their own settings.

 First, navigate to the projects dashboard, scroll to the desired project and press on the dots next to the language that you would like to modify.
 Then choose Language settings from the dropdown: